 300-Series Round - 401, 402, 403.

 Cinderella Casseroles (480 Set) - 473, 474, 475 - with brown clear lids.

 Cinderella Casserole, single (485 Set) - 475 - Bake 'N' Carry, with brown clear lid and cosy.

-The quilted cosy for the Bake 'N' Carry is not printed with a Homestead design.
+The quilted cosy in the Bake 'N' Carry set is not printed with a Homestead design.
 It is off-white with a small brown pattern and a solid brown interior.

 1976 Catalogue: Pyrex Ware

 Who designed the patterns?